 Ed is a member of the ELAAS scheme and appears pro-bono in the EAT in that capacity, assisting and representing litigants in person with apparently hopeless appeals.
 Ed has also appeared in the EAT on behalf of the Bar Probono Unit.

 Ed acts for employers and employees in complex or high value discrimination and whistleblowing claims.
 Ed is consistently recommended for his discrimination expertise in recent editions of the Directories.
+The latest edition of Chambers & Partners (2016) noted that Ed "is well known for his work on equality law”.
 Ed's recent cases in this field include:-

 Ed has a broad range of experience across the full width of statutory employment claims.
 He represents both employers and employees in addition to providing advisory services.
 Ed has particular expertise in pay disputes of all kinds and work in the medical field, the police service and City disputes.
 Ed’s recent work in this field includes:-

 Ed’s practice in the professional negligence field continues to develop apace.
+The latest edition of Chambers and Partners (2016) notes Ed’s "…skill at handling professional negligence and employment situations.”
 In the last year, in this sensitive and often highly confidential area, he has been involved in a number of High Court/County Court actions.
 The cases typically include allegations of negligent employment advice or failed employment litigation with complex issues of quantum.
 The cases sometimes involve concurrent proceedings for breach of contract against former employers.